shem8/shem8.github.io/source/about/index.markdown

 You can find me in the beach with a beer in my hand, or in Maccabi Tel-Aviv football game.

-You can contact me by e-mail, twitter, linked-in, or medium.

 27, Israel.